 Out of all those we reviewed, we preferred the Merrick Grain-Free Texas Beef & Sweet Potato Recipe above all.
 This is an affordable dog food that includes high-quality ingredients and plenty of protein.
 We loved that it is made with a diverse number of animal sources, which helps your pooch receive all the nutrients they need.

 If you need a cheaper option, we also liked the Taste of the Wild High Prairie Grain-Free Dry Dog Food.
-This food includes probiotics, which is great for your pooch’s stomach and high-quality animal ingredients.
+This food includes probiotics, which are great for your pooch’s stomach, and high-quality animal ingredients.

 We hope this article gave you all the information you needed to choose the perfect food for your pooch.